 Psoriasis is an inflammatory skin condition in which skin cells turn over far more quickly than usual.
 The plaques that form in places like elbows and knees can be red and unsightly and may be covered with silvery “scales” that are the dead skin cells.
 They are unsightly and frequently uncomfortable, as they can itch.
-Severe psoriasis may be associated with debilitating arthritis, but for many people with a mild case, the question is how to soothe psoriasis.
+Severe psoriasis may be associated with debilitating arthritis, but for many people with a mild case, the question is how to soothe psoriasis patches on the skin.

 Cilantro Leaves to Soothe Psoriasis: